 For many, a trip to the Mariposa Grove of Giant Sequoias is a once-in-a-lifetime experience.
 Visitors to the Grove remark on having visited a spiritual cathedral and of being humbled by the sheer grandeur of these ancient sequoia trees.

-The project to restore Mariposa Grove is an ambitious, multiyear effort to preserve these majestic trees and reverse 150 years of development by balancing visitor needs with ecological protection.
+The project to restore Mariposa Grove is an ambitious, multiyear partnership between Conservancy donors and the National Park Service to preserve these majestic trees and reverse 150 years of development by balancing visitor needs with ecological protection.
 This year marked a significant milestone for the project when ground was broken as part of a joint National Park Service and Conservancy celebration for the 150th anniversary of the Yosemite Grant Act on June 30, 2014.